Graph-based Deep Learning for Communication Networks: A Survey: Wireless Networks

 \subsection{Cellular Network}

-Cellular networks are discussed separately in this part, not only because more than ten papers focus on this specific scenario, but also because the wide application of the cellular network.
+Cellular networks are discussed separately in this part, not only because more than ten papers focus on this specific scenario, but also because the cellular network has a wide application.
 For example, there were 5.95 billion LTE subscriptions worldwide by the end of Q4 2020~\footnote{\url{https://gsacom.com/paper/lte-and-5g-subscribers-march-2021-q4/}}.
 While the growing trend may be affected by COVID-19, cellular networks are still one of the major approach for accessing the Internet.

 Driven by the huge demand, the research in the cellular network scenario keeps increasing, including those leveraging graph-based deep learning models for some traditional communication problems, e.g., resource allocation, power control and traffic prediction.
 Driven by the ideas from SDN, some new problems also appear in the cellular network scenario, e.g., network slicing and virtual network embedding.
 Both types of problems have been investigated in the surveyed papers.